AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/mount_api.rst

      This performs some validation checks on a parameter description.
 It returns true if the description is good and false if it is not.
-It will log errors to dmesg if validation fails.
+It will log errors to the kernel log buffer if validation fails.

    * ::